 Valuation and Tax Basis of Our Properties.
-The federal income tax consequences of the ownership and disposition of units will depend in part on our estimates of the relative fair market values, and the initial tax bases, of our assets.
+The federal income tax consequences of the ownership and disposition of units will depend in part on our estimates of the relative fair market values of our assets.
 Although we may from time to time consult with professional appraisers regarding valuation matters, we will make many of the relative fair market value estimates ourselves.
-These estimates of basis are subject to challenge and will not be binding on the IRS or the courts.
-If the estimates of fair market value or basis are later found to be incorrect, the character and amount of items of income, gain, loss or deductions previously reported by unitholders might change, and unitholders might be required to adjust their tax liability for prior years and incur interest and penalties with respect to those adjustments.
+These estimates are subject to challenge and will not be binding on the IRS or the courts.
+If the estimates of fair market value are later found to be incorrect, the character and amount of items of income, gain, loss or deductions previously reported by unitholders might change, and unitholders might be required to adjust their tax liability for prior years and incur interest and penalties with respect to those adjustments.